LazaUK/AIFoundry-GraphRAG-Neo4j/README.md

 ### 1.1.
 Prerequisites
 The solution uses Microsoft **Entra ID** authentication via the `azure-identity` package.
 Please, ensure that you:

-- loged in using `az login` command to retrieve Entra ID tokens,
+- logged in using `az login` command to retrieve Entra ID tokens,
 - have relevant RBAC (role-based access control) role assigned to access Azure AI Foundry's deployment.

 ### 1.2.
 Python Dependencies